ru-dash/discord-relay/readme.md

 # Discord Selfbot Relay
 This project was created to relay messages from hostile discords to discord webhooks for intelligence in EVE Online.
 After managing Intel-related tasks for one of the largest coalitions in the game, I had retired.
 Using the knowledge I had gained, I developed this as a thank you to one of my friends who greatly helped my new alliance.
 It is intended to be lightweight tool that can be run locally.
+Discord does not encourage the use of selfbots, so there is some risk of a ban!

 # Features
 * Relay messages from specific channel_ids to (discord) webhooks.
 * Relay events from relayed channel_ids to (discord) webhooks.
 * Relays role updates and guild join/leave for the bot.
 As well as channel updates in relayed channel id guilds.
 * Preventing abusing embedding images to detect channels being relayed.
-* Mimics Desktop Client.
+* Displays as Desktop Client.
 * Lazy loads Member List and saves messages to SQL for later use.

 # Setup Guide